andreburto/mynagerie/README.md

 ## Update Log

+**2022-05-27:** Started working on JSON endpoints for the dashboard.
+Created `start.bat` to speed up getting into the container when working on Windows.

+**2022-05-21:** Added Wave model and added it to Toy model.

 **2022-05-20:** Started the project.
 Learned about dos2unix after wasting a lot of time.
 Created the base Docker image.